Roe v Minister of Health: Legal Background

+Verdict

+The court held that there was no negligence, since Dr Graham and the hospital had followed what was at the time considered to be best medical practice.

 Denning LJ.
 "We must not look at the 1947 incident with 1954 spectacles."
 It was held that the micro-cracks were not foreseeable given the prevailing scientific knowledge of the time.
 Thus, since no reasonable anaesthetist would have stored the anaesthetic differently, it was inappropriate to hold the hospital management liable for failing to take precautions.
 That the profession had changed its practice in the light of experience proved that the profession was responsible in its self-regulation.
 In 1954, anaesthetists coloured the phenol with a dye.
 If a vial became contaminated, the dye showed inside the vial.
 These vials were then discarded.
 But, given that the hospital was applying the best practice of the time, there was no negligence.

 Somervell LJ.
-"It is now clear that phenol can find its way into an ampoule of nupercaine stored in a solution of phenol through cracks which are not detectable by the ordinary visual or tactile examination which takes place in an operating theatre — these cracks were referred to in the evidence as "invisible cracks" — or through molecular flaws in the glass.
+"It is now clear that phenol can find its way into an ampoule of nupercaine stored in a solution of phenol through cracks which are not detectable by the ordinary visual or tactile examination which takes place in an operating theatre—these cracks were referred to in the evidence as "invisible cracks"—or through molecular flaws in the glass.
 The attention of the profession was first drawn to this risk in this country by the publication of Professor Macintosh's book on Lumbar Puncture and Spinal Anaesthesia in 1951.
 In 1947 the general run of competent anaesthetists would not appreciate this risk.
 (Dr Mcintosh, Day 3, 18, 19, 42-E; Dr Organe, Day 8, 61; Dr Cope, Day 9, 25).
 Dr Graham certainly did not appreciate this as a risk.
 I accordingly find that by the standard of knowledge to be imputed to competent anaesthetists in 1947, Dr Graham was not negligent in failing to appreciate this risk and a fortiori the theatre staff were not negligent."